Women's 400-meter final set for 1:15 p.m. ET tomorrow

 Academically, Quarles has guided three student-athletes to national Scholar Athlete of the Year honors.
 Jason Richardson became the first Gamecock to sweep indoor and outdoor honors as he was awarded by the USTFCCCA for both seasons in 2008 as the male Scholar Athlete of the Year.
 Shalonda Solomon was named 2006 Indoor Scholar Athlete of the Year, and Otukile Lekote picked up the accolade in 2002.
 The South Carolina women's team was honored by the organization as the 2006 Academic National Champion, and the men's team was named the 2009 Academic National Champion.
 In addition, Natasha Hastings was named the 2006 SEC Scholar-Athlete of the Year and Marvin Reitze earned the honor in 2012.

-Quarles has coached her student-athletes to 21 All-America honors and five SEC championships.
+Quarles has coached her student-athletes to 22 All-America honors and six SEC championships.
 In addition, former Gamecock Chelsea Hammond became the first multi-event student-athlete in South Carolina history to qualify for the Olympic Games.
 Coached by Quarles from 2002 to 2005, Hammond competed for Jamaica at the 2008 Olympic Games in the long jump.
-Last season Jeanelle Schaper was the first Gamecock to ever earn an All-American certificate in the high jump, doing so in both the indoor and outdoor season.
+In 2012, Jeanelle Schaper became the first Gamecock to earn an All-America certificate in the high jump, doing so in both the indoor and outdoor season.
+She added another pair of All-America honors in 2013 to go with an indoor SEC title, the NCAA Championships indoor silver and the SEC outdoor bronze, all firsts for a Gamecock.
+Scheper also qualified for the 2013 IAAF World Championships.

 Quarles has coached 11 of the 14 school record holders in the events for which she is responsible at South Carolina.
-Most recently, Greig Cryer finished a career-high third in the long jump at the 2006 NCAA Indoor Championships after setting the indoor school record in the triple jump, crossing the board at 52-5 ¼.
+Greig Cryer finished a career-high third in the long jump at the 2006 NCAA Indoor Championships after setting the indoor school record in the triple jump, crossing the board at 52-5 ¼.
 The mark was a foot longer than the record that had stood for 12 years.
 Derek Pressley, a 2008 graduate, jumped a career-best 51-10 ½ as runner-up in the triple jump at the 2007 SEC Outdoor Championships.
+Scheper holds the indoor and outdoor high jump records and continues to raise the bar.

 Leading the women's team, Quarles coached Kettiany Clarke, Kemesha Whitmire, Tacita Bass and Erin Narzinski to SEC titles.
 Clarke became Carolina's first pentathlon winner with the title at the 2010 SEC Indoor Championships.
 Whitmire jumped a 43-7 in 2005 to take the long jump title while Bass and Narzinski combined for three heptathlon titles.
 In her first year, Quarles saw Narzinski shatter the school record in the heptathlon, finishing fifth at the NCAA Championships, second at the SEC Championships and eighth at the USATF Junior Nationals.
 Narzinski earned her second heptathlon title in 1999.